Everything Your Bridesmaids Should Know About Their Responsibilities

 The bridesmaid is an integral part of any wedding, on hand to comfort, console, multitask and spread the joy at all bridal events.
 Whether it's your first bridesmaid gig or your 50th, here's a cheat sheet of your to-dos.

-- Purchase a wedding present.
-Go in with one or several of the other bridesmaids for more buying power.
-Sometimes the entire bridesmaid troupe pitches in for one knock-her-socks-off wedding gift.
+Team up with one or several of the other bridesmaids for more buying power.
+In some cases, the entire bridesmaid troop will pitch in for one knock-her-socks-off wedding gift.

 Of course you have a job to do, but most importantly, your bride wants you to enjoy yourself (and help her guests do so too).
 So hit the dance floor when the music kicks in, dance with groomsmen during the formal first-dance sequence and be on the lookout for toe-tapping guests who might need some encouragement or a dance partner.